Produce in the Macedon Ranges

 Let’s not forget the year-long supplies of trout, Murray River cod, eels and yabbies, plus the rich olives and extra virgin olive oils and an array of specialty products fit for anyone’s pantry.
 Each April we celebrate the local harvest with the Harvest Week Festival.
 In this collaboration between the vignerons, cooks, restaurateurs, publicans, provedores, suppliers and growers of the region, you can indulge in 10 days of food and wine workshops, tours, lunches, dinners and classes that showcase the skills and knowledge of its members.

-You can create your very own food experience in the Macedon Ranges any time of the year by grabbing a basket and timing your journey to coincide with one of the many farmers’ markets that are on every weekend (except the 5th Saturday of the month).
+You can create your very own food experience in the Macedon Ranges any time of the year by grabbing a basket and timing your journey to coincide with one of the many farmers’ markets that are on every weekend,

 Pop into one of our dedicated food provedores, where the shelves and fridges are stocked with some of the region’s best food and wine.
 Pack your esky and take home a tasty collection of lovingly home grown and handmade delicacies to share with family or friends or perhaps just fill your pantry.